DrSleep/tensorflow-deeplab-resnet/README.md

 # DeepLab-ResNet-TensorFlow
-This is an (re-)implementation of [DeepLab-ResNet](http://liangchiehchen.com/projects/DeepLabv2_resnet.html) in TensorFlow for semantic image segmentation on [PASCAL VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/).
+This is an (re-)implementation of [DeepLab-ResNet](http://liangchiehchen.com/projects/DeepLabv2_resnet.html) in TensorFlow for semantic image segmentation on the [PASCAL VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/).

 ## Model Description